-This article will cover everything you need to know about working in Portugal as an expat, including work visas, work culture, labor laws, working hours, parental leave, social security, salaries, and taxes.
+This article will cover everything you need to know about expat jobs in Portugal, including work visas, work culture, labor laws, working hours, parental leave, social security, salaries, and taxes.

 The first step towards working in Portugal as an expat is beginning the job hunt.
-Here are some tips to help you find a job:
+Here are some tips to help you find a job in Portugal:

 Check job boards and company websites